Home

 • "And these are they which are sown on good ground, such as hear the Word, and receive it, and bring forth fruit, some thirtyfold, some sixty, and some an hundred."

 How much fruit one brings forth is a variable, but we will bring forth fruit.
-And the fact that we receive God's word is one of the evidences that we are truly saved.
+The fact that we receive God's Word is one of the evidences that we are truly saved.
 Those not truly born from above will not have the softened heart to receive the love in truth (2nd Thessalonians 2:10), but will twist, distort and ignore it, to their own peril.
-Carnal man, of the flesh, of sin or lawlessness, doesn't have the Spirit that his will is to abide by God's law.
+Carnal man, of the flesh, of sin or lawlessness, doesn't have the Spirit or will to abide by God's law.
 He wants justification of himself in disobeying God's laws.
 But to all who truly receive it, to them He gives power to become the true children of God.

 John 1:12